zshanhui/bateriafreyne.com/README.md

 Your app should now be running on [localhost:3000](http://localhost:3000/).

-## Vercel, Next.js Commerce, and Shopify Integration Guide
+## Next.js Commerce, and Shopify Integration Guide

 You can use this comprehensive [integration guide](https://vercel.com/docs/integrations/ecommerce/shopify) with step-by-step instructions on how to configure Shopify as a headless CMS using Next.js Commerce as your headless Shopify storefront

+## Deploying on Netlify Cloud

+To be added...

+## About 23Kuajing Networks

+to be added...